stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 Faculty who teach writing often forget how deeply challenging it is to do academic research for the first time.
 We're old, and we've been researching for decades.
 We know our way around a library; we have memorized at least one citation style by rote; and we've written things that use tens or hundreds of sources.
 I'm not saying that it is always easy; but we know some stuff and we've had a *lot* of practice.
 I think the knowledge and experience we have gained can sometimes be a handicap for our teaching---we often assume that our students know things that they don't.
 For many students, the research skills their teachers practice are not only difficult, they are mysteries.
 So it is good for us teachers to occasionally recall how deeply challenging this all was when we tried it for the first time.
 I still remember the day, many years ago, when my 18-year-old self stood in a large research library, my face burning red with embarrassment, because I hadn't a clue how to begin.
 --->

 Perhaps the most common feature of books designed to help students do academic research is their dishonesty.
-These texts present academic research as an orderly list of steps that one must go through sequentially to successfully complete a research essay or project.
-These research guides present a narrative where a student proceeds through several stages and tasks, each one logically leading to the next, culminating in a superbly crafted essay.
-This misleading narrative generally begins with the formulation of a research question, proceeds to the gathering of background information and secondary sources, and finally to the drafting, revision, and completion of the project.
+These textbooks present academic research as an orderly list of proceedures and tasks, each one leading logically to the next, culminating in a superbly crafted essay.
+This narrative generally begins with the formulation of a research question, proceeds to the gathering of background information and secondary sources, and finally to the drafting, revision, and completion of the project.
+The problem is that none of that is true.

-Now, it is true that all these things must happen to make a good research paper, and the advice from me you will find below offers a set of steps virtually identical to what I've just criticized.
-But the problem is that the narrative of the research process in books presents an idealized and simplified description of how a project comes to be, develops, and concludes.
-When students try this for themselves and instead experience difficulty and confusion, they often feel as if they aren't good enough or smart enough to do research.
+It is true that all these things must happen to make a good research paper.
+And the advice from me you will find below offers a set of steps virtually identical to what I've just criticized.
+But the problem is that the narrative of the research process in books is misleading; it presents an idealized and simplified description of how a project comes to be, develops, and concludes.
+When students try research for themselves and instead experience difficulty and confusion, they often feel as if they aren't good enough or smart enough to do research.
 But the truth of the matter is that academic research is rarely a logical, linear operation; rather, *it is a messy, recursive, and frequently frustrating process*.
 It is also a surprising, exhilarating, and fulfilling one.
+So if you feel confused and overwhelmed at moments, you should know that is perfectly normal and you're doing just fine.

+{{< hint note >}}
-But if you feel confused and overwhelmed at moments, you should know that is perfectly normal and you're doing just fine. **The most important keys for success are consistent effort over time, determination, organization, and knowing when to ask for help**.
+[<i class="fas fa-circle"></i>]() **The most important keys for success are consistent effort over time, determination, organization, and knowing when to ask for help**.
+{{< /hint >}}

 Research, like many things in life, is something that you must do in order to learn.
 Mistakes and confusion are great teachers---they help reveal the limits of our knowledge and the horizon of our skills.
+Over time, and with exprerience, you will gain better research insticts.
 But it is nice when there is someone you can ask for help when things get really tough.
 I am happy and honored to be your person.
 And there are [many others at the library who are happy to help](https://researchguides.dartmouth.edu/subjectlibrarians) who have specialized training that far exceeds my own.

 # What is Research Writing?